A honeyed cocktail that’s sure to hit the sweet spot!

 Strain into a coupe or cocktail glass.

-Garnish with a lemon or orange zest twist.
+Lemon or orange zest twist.